How to Organize Medicine in a Kitchen

 I love the idea of using a spice rack to organize bottles of medications.
 You can set up one for each person in your home to keep things streamlined in the safest way.

-Label everything clearly.
+#3.
+Label everything

 If you have medication that is prescribed to certain individuals you can label a container with that person’s name and keep their medication safely stored inside.
-This will help to ensure it does not get taken by anyone else and it will also help each person find their medication quickly.
+This will help to ensure it does not get taken by anyone else, and it will also help each person find their medication quickly.

+#4.
 Set up a Medicine Cabinet

-If you have quite a few medicines for colds, flu, and prescription you may want to dedicate an entire cabinet in your kitchen to house these items.
+If you have quite a few medicines for colds, flu, and prescriptions, you may want to dedicate an entire cabinet in your kitchen to house these items.
 You can use a shelf riser so you can see what you have more clearly.
 Set up each level for a different category so you can find what you need more quickly.

 A few ideas are: